JaesungHuh/VoxMovies/README.md

 ### Pretrained models
 - Both pretrained model and finetuned model are provided below.
-- Note that baseline_v2_ap.model is publicly available.
+- Note that baseline_v2_ap.model has already been publicly available.
 Please refer to [here](https://github.com/clovaai/voxceleb_trainer) for more details about model architecture and training procedures.

 **Evaluation results (EER %) with VoxMovies test sets**
 |       Test pairs      |  e1  |  e2  |  e3  |  e4  |   e5  |